My-UofE/ECM1410-Workshop-05-Instructions/README.md

  i. you leave the `PassByValueApp` code in the state it should be after completion of **TASK 2.2**.

- ii. you successfully commit and push your `StringFormatApp.java` file to the GitHub classroom repository where they can be accessed by the teaching staff.
+ ii. you successfully commit and push your `PassByValueApp.java` file to the GitHub classroom repository where they can be accessed by the teaching staff.

 ### `StringFormatApp.java`: String formatting